ably77/RH-demos/kafka-aws/README.md

 oc run kafka-consumer -ti -n myproject --image=strimzi/kafka:0.12.1-kafka-2.2.1 --rm=true --restart=Never -- bin/kafka-console-consumer.sh --bootstrap-server <workerHostname>:<kafka-external-bootstrap_nodePort> --topic my-topic1 --from-beginning
 ```

-## Demo 2
+## Demo 2 - Producing and consuming multiple messages
 We can also simulate a more real-world scenario by using a Job.
 Taking a look at the `job.yaml` we will note some parameters under `spec` that we can change to manipulate numbers of actors, and number of completions (each container instance serves as a "user" on our application)

-In our default example we want to have three actors at a given time, 100 total completions, and provide the requests and limits for container resources to be 150/250 respectively
+In our default example we want to have three actors at a given time, 200 total completions, and provide the requests and limits for container resources to be 150/250 respectively
 ```
 parallelism: 3
 completions: 100